-Next step is to tell Domotz the related credentials.
-This can be done from the Device Access Manager, in the upper part of the Device Details screen.
+The next step is to tell Domotz the related credentials.
+This can be done from the Device Access Manager, in the upper part of the Device Details screen:

 Configuring SNMP sensors

-In the Device Details screen go to the SNMP/TCP tab and click on Add an SNMP Sensor.
+In the Device Details screen go to the SNMP tab and click on Add an SNMP Sensor.

 The following dialog will appear.
 If Domotz already knows the MIB corresponding to the device a navigation panel will allow you to select the right OID to monitor.

-If Domotz does not have any associated MIB, you can still configure OIDs manually by clicking on Manually define an SNMP Sensor, by entering the OID you want to monitor and assigning a name, description and a type to it.
+If Domotz does not have any MIB associated, you can still configure OIDs manually by clicking on Manually define an SNMP Sensor.
+Enter the OID you want to monitor and assign a name, description and type to it.

-Domotz will confirm that the OID is in the correct format but cannot check that the value entered is valid.
+Domotz will confirm that the OID is in the correct format but it is unable to verify the value entered is valid.

-The type of value the OID will return must match the manufacturer documentation and is important for the types of Alerts you wish to create.
+The type of value the OID will return must match the manufacturer documentation and is important for the types of Alerts you want to create.

 Monitoring SNMP sensors

-Once you have configured your sensors you will see them listed in the SNMP/TCP section with the value that the device is returning for that OID, and the last time the information has been updated.
+Once you have configured your sensors you will see them listed in the SNMP section.
+This will include the value the device is returning for that OID and the last time the information was updated.